A Prosthetics Engineer’s Ode To Spreadsheets

 From here, as we’re working with human bodies in the design of prosthetic hands, we also handle a lot of physiological data regarding size, proportion and other anatomical elements, which need to be cross-referenced against our desired performance specifications, ensuring that we are producing a product that balances the crucial importance of esthetic appeal with functional capabilities.
 For example, all components that deliver speed, strength and grip need to fit within the space of an average human hand.

 More practically speaking, Excel is great for keeping track of the product part supply chain, in terms of cost, weight and dimensions – it acts as the ideal auditing tool when comparing our engineered designs with their material output.
 Similarly, it enables a much more efficient monitoring of the development process as a whole: by keeping an accurate record of all figures in one place it clearly outlines the journey from conception, providing a concise reference point capable of grounding the team in times of chaos, which are inevitable when starting a business from the ground up.
 It is our Gantt chart keeping us on track, and it is a handy accompaniment to our official BOM (bill of materials).

 As we’ve said we love spreadsheets, but hopefully you can now see why!
 It is an indispensable personalizable piece of software that is incredibly versatile in how it can enhance your life, both personally and professionally.
 It’s not limited to school classrooms, offices or workshops, but can act as an extension of your own complicated ideas which can be laid out clearly and concisely, in an easily digestible package with visual appeal.
-It was in part due to Excel’s support that the Covvi hand was brought to life and we’ll never underestimate its extraordinary capabilities.
+It was in part due to Excel’s support that the Nexus Hand was brought to life and we’ll never underestimate its extraordinary capabilities.